cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-operator.md

 # Usage

-Prometheus operator provide new Kubernetes resources:
+Prometheus operator provides these new Kubernetes resources:

 * Prometheus
 * ServiceMonitor
 * Alertmanager

-This resources can be configured to interact with each other.
+These resources can be configured to interact with each other.

 {{% dialog type="tip" icon="fa fa-hand-o-right" title="Tip" %}}
-We recommend to install [kube-prometheus]({{< relref "kubernetes-backing-services/monitoring/kube-prometheus.md" >}}) that install Prometheus, Alert Manager and ServiceMonitors+Exporters to collect all required metrics from Kubernetes cluster.
+We recommend to install [kube-prometheus]({{< relref "kubernetes-backing-services/monitoring/kube-prometheus.md" >}}) that installs Prometheus, Alert Manager and ServiceMonitors+Exporters to collect all required metrics from Kubernetes cluster.
 {{% /dialog %}}